 J.E.
 House is Scholar in Residence, Illinois Wesleyan University, and Emeritus Professor of Chemistry, Illinois State University.
 He received BS and MA degrees from Southern Illinois University and the PhD from the University of Illinois, Urbana.
 In his 32 years at Illinois State, he taught a variety of courses in inorganic and physical chemistry.
 He has authored almost 150 publications in chemistry journals, many dealing with reactions in solid materials, as well as books on chemical kinetics, quantum mechanics, and inorganic chemistry.
 He was elected Professor of the Year in 2011 by the student body at Illinois Wesleyan University.
 He is the Series Editor for Elsevier's Developments in Physical & Theoretical Chemistry series, and a member of the editorial board of The Chemical Educator.

-Emeritus Professor of Chemistry, Illinois State University, Normal, and Scholar in Residence, Chemistry, Illinois Wesleyan University, Bloomington, IL, USA
+Emeritus Professor of Chemistry, Illinois State University, Normal, IL; and Scholar in Residence, Chemistry, Illinois Wesleyan University, Bloomington, IL, USA